civol/HDLRuby/README.md

 w2[0] <= clk
 ```

-As an other example, the following code connects to the second bit of `w2` the
+As another example, the following code connects to the second bit of `w2` the
 output of an AND operation between `clk` and `rst` as follows:

 ```ruby